 by Jeffrey Smith

 Though the Vineyard churches of Costa Rica were released as their own AVC in 2008, both U.S. and Costa Rican Vineyards continue to partner for long-term growth and sustainability.
-Leaders on both sides of the partnership would like to see in the next five years a significant increase in the number of maturing young leaders that are helping to advance the work of the Kingdom in Costa Rica and 50% growth in the number of Vineyard churches in Costa Rica through church planting.
+In the next five years, leaders on both sides of the partnership would like to see a significant increase in the number of maturing young leaders that are helping to advance the work of the Kingdom in Costa Rica and 50% growth in the number of Vineyard churches in Costa Rica through church planting.
 There are currently 10 established Vineyards in Costa Rica and 5 new church plants.
 We are watching for the Holy Spirit as He moves among those maturing young leaders and looking for new church planters.